jckuri/edge_cameras/README.md

 ## Edge Cameras for Detecting Human Presence (Camera 6)<br/>
 <b>YouTube video: https://youtu.be/o6oEQlBGtCg</b>

 In the video, I appear at 0:20 and I disappear at 1:07.
+Pixels in red are counted as human pixels and will be shown in the histogram of human pixels through time.

 ![Camera 6](/images/cam6.jpg)

 In like manner, the histogram of human pixels through time shows human presence from 0:30 to 1:06, approximately.

 ![Camera 6](/images/hist6.jpg)

+We can conclude the detection of human presence is somewhat accurate with some false negatives and zero false positives!
+The little amount of false negatives is compensated by the presence of true positives that make a blob of human presence in the histogram.
+And the zero amount of false positives is wonderful because security guards won't waste their time analyzing annoying false positives.
+So, this detector is very good and we are proud of it.

 # The Evaluation Criteria: